-STATE FAIR ENTRIES: All livestock for STATE FAIR must be properly identified and enrolled.
-Refer to indianastatefair.com for entry information.
+STATE FAIR ENTRIES: All livestock for STATE FAIR must be properly identified and

 The 4-H Swine educational program and related activities (such as workshops, tours, etc.) provide youth a fun and hands-on learning experience which develops both swine subject skills (such as nutrition, housing, and health care) and life skills (such as responsibility, decision-making, nurturing, and communications).